S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   stand for the interests of one group in another group
 -   are selected for a limited term
--   participate in the **governance decision making** of the circle they link with, and can:
+-   participate in the **governance decision making** of the group they link with, and can:
     -   raise items for the agenda
     -   participate in forming proposals
-    -   object to proposals and existing agreements (when there is reason to do so)
+    -   raise [objections](glossary:objection) to proposals and existing agreements

 ---